Tinker Tailor Soldier Spy: Merlin and Testify

 Smiley suspects a link between Merlin and the botched Operation Testify.
-Sam Collins, who was the duty officer that night, tells Smiley that Control ordered him to relay the report of the Czech operation only to him, but that when he did so, Control froze up, and that Bill Haydon's sudden arrival was the only reason the hierarchy didn't fall apart that night.
-Smiley then visits Max, a Czech operative who served as a legman for Prideaux on the operation, who tells Smiley that Prideaux gave him instructions to leave Czechoslovakia any way he could if Prideaux didn't surface at the rendezvous at the appointed time.
+Sam Collins, who was the duty officer that night, tells Smiley that Control ordered him to relay the report of the Czech operation only to him, but that when he did so, Control froze up, and that Bill Haydon's sudden arrival was the only reason the hierarchy did not fall apart that night.
+Smiley then visits Max, a Czech operative who served as a legman for Prideaux on the operation, who tells Smiley that Prideaux gave him instructions to leave Czechoslovakia any way he could if Prideaux did not surface at the rendezvous at the appointed time.
 Smiley next visits Jerry Westerby, who tells Smiley about the trip to Prague when a young army conscript insisted that the Soviets were in the woods waiting for Prideaux a full day before he was ambushed.

 Finally, Smiley tracks down Prideaux, who tells him Control believed there was a mole in the Circus and had whittled it down to five men, Alleline (Tinker), Haydon (Tailor), Bland (Soldier), Esterhase (Poorman), and Smiley himself (Beggarman).
 Prideaux's orders were to obtain the identity from a defector in Czech intelligence who knew.
-He tells Smiley he almost didn't make the rendezvous with Max because he noticed he was being tailed, and that when he arrived to meet the defector, he was ambushed, taking two bullets to his right shoulder.
+He tells Smiley he almost did not make the rendezvous with Max because he noticed he was being tailed, and that when he arrived to meet the defector, he was ambushed, taking two bullets to his right shoulder.
 During his captivity, both Polyakov and Karla interrogated him, focusing solely on the extent and status of Control's investigation.
 Prideaux suggests that the Czech defector was a plant, contrived by Karla to engineer Control's downfall through Testify's failure, all conceived to protect the mole.